ServiceNow/azimuth/docs/docs/reference/custom-objects/model.md

 A model is defined as a function that takes an utterance as input and outputs a `SupportedOutput` (defined below).
 Some models will output probabilities, whereas other models are "pipelines" which include post-processing steps.
-Azimuth supports all these use cases.
+Azimuth supports both these use cases.
+The `model_contract` field from the config will determine how Azimuth will interface with the model, as detailed in this section.

 ## Model Definition

-In the config, the custom object for the model defines the class that will call the model.
+In the config, the custom object for the model defines the class that will load the model.

 ```python
 from typing import Union, Callable